Where to start and end your

 fabulous in the summer, Orlando with direct flights from Europe

-the summer), and Boston, Montreal, San Francisco, and Toronto are fine almost anytime.
+the summer, as is much of the U.S.—and Boston, Montreal, San Francisco, and Toronto are fine almost anytime.

-You can also pick places like Dallas and Houston that have inexpensive connecting flights to places more interesting, such as Austin or San Antonio.
+You can also pick places like Dallas and Houston that have inexpensive connecting flights to places more interesting, such as Austin or New Orleans.
 These are fun to visit from late February through October.